-Since our inception, we have focused substantially all of our efforts and financial resources on developing our proprietary QuEEN[TM] platform, and our initial pipeline.
+Since our inception, we have focused substantially all of our efforts and financial resources on developing our proprietary QuEENTM platform, and our initial pipeline.
 To date, we have financed our operations primarily through the issuance and sale of convertible promissory notes and our convertible preferred stock to outside investors in private equity financings, as well as our initial public offering.
 From our inception through the date hereof, we raised an aggregate of \$479.1 million of gross proceeds from such transactions.
-As of March 31, 2022, our cash, cash equivalents, restricted cash and marketable securities were \$322.5 million.
-We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$146.0 million as of March 31, 2022.
+As of June 30, 2022, our cash, cash equivalents, restricted cash and marketable securities were \$299.5 million.
+We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$172.4 million as of June 30, 2022.
 For the years ended December 31, 2021 and 2020, we reported net losses of \$74 million and \$35.9 million, respectively.
-For the three months ended March 31, 2022, we reported a net loss of \$23.9 million.
+For the six months ended June 30, 2022, we reported a net loss of \$50.4 million.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and initial pipeline programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our expenses to significantly increase in connection with our ongoing activities, as we:

-- submit a planned IND application with the U.S. Food and Drug Administration, or FDA, for a GSPT1-directed MGD molecule in the first half of 2022 and, if allowed to proceed, initiate a clinical trial; - continue preclinical activities for our initial GSPT1, NEK7, CDK2, VAV1 and BCL11A programs; - · prepare and submit IND applications with the FDA for other current and future product candidates; - · complete preclinical studies for current or future product candidates; - · progress MGD molecules from our initial programs through lead optimization; - · initiate and complete clinical trials for current or future product candidates; - expand and improve the capabilities of our QuEEN[TM] platform; - · contract to manufacture our product candidates; - · advance research and development related activities to expand our product pipeline;
+- initiate and progress our planned clinical trial for MRT-2359 for the treatment of Myc-driven and other selected solid tumors in the fourth quarter of 2022; - continue preclinical activities for our initial GSPT1, NEK7, CDK2, VAV1 and BCL11A programs; - prepare and submit IND applications with the FDA for other current and future product candidates; - · complete preclinical studies for current or future product candidates; - · progress MGD molecules from our initial programs through lead optimization to development candidates; - initiate and complete clinical trials for current or future product candidates; - expand and improve the capabilities of our QuEENTM platform; - contract to manufacture our product candidates: - advance research and development related activities to expand our product pipeline;

-- · seek regulatory approval for our product candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and future clinical trials for our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - · maintain, expand and protect our intellectual property portfolio; - · hire additional staff, including clinical, scientific and management personnel; and - secure facilities to support continued growth in our research, development and commercialization efforts.
+- · seek regulatory approval for our product candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and future clinical trials for our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - · maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific and management personnel; and - secure facilities to support continued growth in our research, development and commercialization efforts.